-Used to cut the structure and to create a section of new elements and nodes.
-Pick three nodes after this option is chosen.
-To easily find the element corners, the function "Toggle Element Edges" is triggered automatically (see also "qcut").
+Used to cut elements and to create a section of new elements and nodes.
+Either pick three nodes, or, in case a dataset-entity of a vector was already selected, use the menu entry "vector" and select just one node.
+The cutting plane is then determined by the direction of the vector (displacements, worstPS).
+To easily find the element corners, the function "Toggle Element Edges" is triggered automatically (see also "qcut" and "cut")